MossValley/terminal_chess/notes.md

 OR
 - chess_game assigns pieces to movement_hash? (rename to position_hash?)

+Create board.square class => nodes

+* node system *
+- every location on the chess_board is a node that can have multiple children (the pieces)
+- when a player.piece is selected all its @move_set and @attack_set are generated and for every board.position node that is generated, all player.pieces or enemy.pieces that have nodes associated with that are brought up

+~ board.position node properties
+- updated after each move is made?
+  - 1 x game_piece position: has a chess.piece as its child (child has color property and this node as its @current_position)
+  - ? x game_piece "can move here" nodes: attached to multiple different pieces
+    - each piece has board.position in list of potential move/attack zones
+    - only required when king moves

+Each square.node has a reference in the board_hash so no need to link immediately
+- Run as separate operation after?
+- OR run when assigning a player.piece xx

+Square.nodes link to neighbours in both directions Only concerned with enemy.attack.moves for king.piece Have Boolean @is_occupied?
+Can use for collision checks

+#find_path
+When moving a piece: start.pos is player.piecd, end.pos is destination.
+Calculate direction in relation to player.piece and ability to move in direction
+If possible step through each node between start and end

+#collision_check
+If collision before end
+*Player - can't move
+*enemy - can't move
+If collision at end
+*Player - can't move
+*enemy? - capture and move to space
+If no collision -> move to end

 how to determine space is free
 - select piece from game.start_position choice